Analytics Query Language (GAQL)

 Filter Expressions

 The Google Analytics API supports filter expressions which act to limit the data which is returned - either by metric value thresholds or by dimension member values.
-GAQL passes specified filter expressions directly to Google, so they are not documented here.
+AQL passes specified filter expressions directly to Google, so they are not documented here.
 See this Google reference page for details on the supported filters.

 SELECT ...